-- Increased commercial and community offerings, along with supporting public realm upgrades at Weston would support the immediate needs of the growing local community and would reduce the need to travel into Ōamaru for daily goods. - Better co-ordination of housing delivery and infrastructure provision through structure planning to provide more certainty to the community and home builders as to the location and timing of future development. - Ōamaru's harbour is located close to the town centre (with its associated services and amenities) to support a transition, over time, to a vibrant mixed-use area with a variety of compatible activities. - The study area's more affordable housing market relative to the rest of New Zealand, proximity to natural amenity and changing work patterns aising from Covid-19 could make it an attractive place to work remotely or establish a new industry (e.g. high tech). - Growth provides an opportunity to make the area more attractive places for young adults to stay through diversification of business / employment opportunities, the potential to establish satellite tertiary education facilities and improved amenities. - Enhancement of the Kakanui River through improved recreational and ecological links along its margins. - Enhanced mahika kai qualities, and the cobenefits this has for environmental restoration. - Work with mana whenua on opportunities to use te reo place names throughout the Spatial Plan area. - Although outside the study area, development plans are being prepared for Ōamaru Airport to cater for potential increased use including for the aerospace industry.
+- Better co-ordination of housing delivery and infrastructure provision through structure planning to provide more certainty to the community and home builders as to the location and timing of future development. - Ōamaru's harbour is located close to the town centre (with its associated services and amenities) to support a transition, over time, to a vibrant mixed-use area with a variety of compatible activities. - The study area's more affordable housing market relative to the rest of New Zealand, proximity to natural amenity and changing work patterns aising from Covid-19 could make it an attractive place to work remotely or establish a new industry (e.g. high tech). - Growth provides an opportunity to make the area more attractive places for young adults to stay through diversification of business / employment opportunities, the potential to establish satellite tertiary education facilities and improved amenities. - Enhancement of the Kakanui River through improved recreational and ecological links along its margins. - Enhanced mahika kai qualities, and the cobenefits this has for environmental restoration. - Work with mana whenua on opportunities to use te reo place names throughout the Spatial Plan area. - Although outside the study area, development plans are being prepared for Ōamaru Airport to cater for potential increased use including for the aerospace industry.
 This could have an impact on population growth and economic opportunities for the District more broadly. - Celebrate, collaborate with, and continue to learn from, Kāi Tahu.

-Image 14: Victorian heritage buildings along Harbour Street
+Image 15: Victorian heritage buildings along Harbour Street

-Image 15: The existing 'commercial centre' of Weston
+Image 16: The existing 'commercial centre' of Weston

-Image 16: Activation of Ōamaru Harbour with a farmer's market
+Image 17: Activation of Ōamaru Harbour with a farmer's market